chevere/docs/packages/var-dump.md

 ## Shifting traces

-The dump information could be affected by layers on top of VarDump, the method `withShift` can be used to indicate how many previous backtraces should be removed.
+The dump information could be affected by layers on top of VarDump, the method `withShift` can be used to indicate how many previous backtrace should be removed.

 ```php
 $varDump = $varDump->withShift(1); // removes the first trace